AmieLouise/di-workshop-07-tdd-intro/README.md

 Look in [`array.test.js`](test/array.test.js).
 This contains some tests for JavaScript's built-in Array methods.

 **What do the existing tests actually test (explain in english)?**
+  The first it statement checks if the fuction adds a new item to an array but calling the function to add the value 5 to the array.
+It then checks if the returned array contains the new value.
+  The second it statement checks if the same function changes it's length when a new value is added.
+It does this by setting an array with 4 values, using the function to add another and then checking that after this the length has increased to 5 as expected.

 **Add a test for the `pop()` method.**
 Hint: You'll need _two_ assertions to fully test that it `pop()` works.
-Explain why you chose these assersions here.
+Explain why you chose these assertions here.

+The first test works in the same way as the first push() test in the fact you first set up a string, call the function and I've chosen the assertion that the array will equal [1, 2, 3] because the function should remove the last array entry which was 4

+I've set up the second test to create an array with a length of 4.
+Using what I know in the first text I have chosen the assertion that the resulting array length will be 3 as one of the value will have been removed.

 > 💡 **REMINDER**: Do you need to commit your answers to the questions above?